 - “You can’t measure that because we don’t know what the target should be, and we would be setting ourselves up for failure…”

-- Or even, “what’s the point of measuring something that should be 100% but we know we will never get there…”
+- Or even, “what’s the point of measuring something that should be 100% when we know we will never get there…”